-Everyone likes a shiny new car, but did you ever stop to think about old tyre disposal and its impact on our environment?
+Everyone likes a shiny new car, but did you ever stop to think about how to dispose of your old tyres and their impact on our environment?

-With the number of cars growing globally, hundreds of millions of tyres are being disposed of each year – it’s a massive worldwide ecological problem.
-In Australia, a whopping twenty-five million tyres are thrown out every year – many illegally dumped, exported or stockpiled in landfill – and our governments are scrambling to adequately address the issue.
+With the number of cars growing globally, what happens to the millions of tyres?
+Australia goes through a whopping twenty-five million tyres.
+Most are illegally dumped, exported or stockpiled in landfills – and our governments are scrambling to adequately address the issue.

 The primary issue is tyres aren’t biodegradable – because their composition includes rubber, carbon black, steel and some additives, they don’t break down easily and can take thousands of years to decompose completely in nature.
 In the meantime, they pollute our air, water and earth, damaging landfill linings because the trapped methane helps toxins travel up to the surface.

-But the worst problem for our environment is when they catch fire – as we've seen in colossal tyre dump fires recently, they're particularly dangerous because they're so difficult to put out.
-Tyres on fire burn for days or even years, and the toxic smoke they emit effects people, animals and the environment many kilometres away.
+But the worst problem for our environment is when they catch fire.
+As we’ve seen in colossal tyre dump fires recently, they’re particularly dangerous because they’re so difficult to put out.
+Tyres on fire burn for days or even years, and the toxic smoke they emit affects people, animals and the environment many kilometres away.

 The oily substance left behind will also further leach heavy metals and poisons, polluting soil and groundwater sources.

-So how can you be sure your old tyres are disposed of responsibly?
-Some tyres are retread and reused to extend their life, and others are useful in civil engineering.
+So how can you dispose of your old tyres responsibly?
+Some tyres are retreaded and reused to extend their life, and others are useful in civil engineering.
 They can also be repurposed as highly durable water tanks, used in gardens, home improvement and sometimes art projects.

-And with virgin rubber now costlier and more difficult to obtain, tyre recycling means greater energy efficiency, fewer greenhouse emissions and a more environmentally friendly solution.
-New recycling technologies are being explored all the time.
+And with virgin rubber now costlier and more difficult to obtain, tyre recycling means greater energy efficiency.
+With fewer greenhouse emissions and a more environmentally friendly solution.
+New recycling technologies are in the creative process all the time.

 As a socially responsible company, we’re passionate about reducing the negative impact of waste tyres into the atmosphere.
 Call us now to discuss your tyre disposal needs.